AbhijeetParida/Determining-Ductility-and-Brittleness-from-Charpy-Impact-Tests/README.md

 # PROBLEM STATEMENT AND MOTIVATION :-
 Determining ductility and brittleness of materials accurately is crucial for various engineering applications.
 While standard tensile tests provide valuable insights, they often lack the dynamic loading conditions present in real-world scenarios.
 This gap necessitates a reliable method to assess a material's behavior under impact loads.
 The current project focuses on utilizing the Charpy impact test to effectively determine the ductility and brittleness of materials.
 Here's why this project holds significant importance:
-Safety-Critical Applications: Understanding a material's ductility and brittleness is paramount in industries like construction, transportation, and pressure vessel manufacturing.
+**Safety-Critical Applications:** Understanding a material's ductility and brittleness is paramount in industries like construction, transportation, and pressure vessel manufacturing.
 These industries rely on materials that can withstand sudden impacts without catastrophic failure.
-Ductile-to-Brittle Transition Temperature (DBTT): Charpy impact tests enable the identification of the DBTT, a critical temperature at which a material's behavior shifts from ductile to brittle.
+**Ductile-to-Brittle Transition Temperature (DBTT):** Charpy impact tests enable the identification of the DBTT, a critical temperature at which a material's behavior shifts from ductile to brittle.
 This information is vital for safe operation in environments with fluctuating temperatures.
-Material Selection and Design Optimization: By quantifying ductility and brittleness, engineers can make informed decisions regarding material selection for specific applications.
+**Material Selection and Design Optimization:** By quantifying ductility and brittleness, engineers can make informed decisions regarding material selection for specific applications.
 This leads to safer, more reliable, and potentially lighter designs.
-Quality Control: Charpy impact tests serve as a quality control tool, ensuring materials meet the specified toughness requirements and minimizing the risk of unexpected failures.
+**Quality Control:** Charpy impact tests serve as a quality control tool, ensuring materials meet the specified toughness requirements and minimizing the risk of unexpected failures.

 # ABOUT THE PROJECT :-
 The brittle fractures leave behind larger, more noticeable patterns or marks on the broken surface compared to ductile fractures.